Frequently Asked Questions:

 Most of the surf breaks on Moorea are on the passes.
 The passes are breaks in the outer reef that surrounds the island.
 The break in front of Marks(Haapiti) is about 1km from shore.
 Its a very consistent break and can handle some size.
 It works on south swell generated from depressions that go under New Zealand.
 When the swell maxes Haapiti out go round to Taeme which works of big south swells that wrap round the island.
 See the activity/surf page for more detail.

-How close to restaurants are you?
+How close to restaurants and food shops are you?

 Do you offer any security for valuables?